Essential rental info

 2. Keep windows closed

-Check the windows of your apartment often to make sure they are properly closed.
-Sometimes windows that appear to be shut actually have space at the bottom that lets in cold air.
+Check your apartment's windows often to ensure they are properly closed.
+Sometimes, windows that appear to be shut have space at the bottom that lets in cold air.
 (Don’t forget to aerate the apartment each morning and evening for a few minutes to avoid interior pollution.)

 3. Be mindful of window treatments